top of page

 Sarah performed every word, character voice, and emotional inflection herself.

-VERDICT: VH4-VH5 (Mostly/Entirely Human-Performed)
+VERDICT: VH4-VH5 (Human-Performed, AI-Enhanced / Entirely Human-Performed)

 WHY IT QUALIFIES: AI assisted with technical post-production, but Sarah performed all vocal work.
 She is the essential vocalizer.